 All the way at the back of the cave, Hanuman’s monkey tail is burning – the event is recreated with LED fairy lights.

-Beside the story of Rama, the cave boasts two “natural linga” – phalluses that are very commonly displayed in Hinduism.
+In addition to the story of Rama, the cave boasts two “natural linga” – phalluses that are very commonly displayed in Hinduism.
 To see the linga you have to climb very steep steps in the cave chamber.
 Truth be told, if you aren’t a faithful Hindu, you’ll probably find those linga anticlimactic [sic!].
 They are stalagmites, and not even pretty ones.

 But the view from up there in the massive cave chamber plus the fun sculptures make the 5 Ringgit, IMO, totally worthwhile.